 The MGM is an international business management degree designed specifically for professionals who want to perform with sensitivity and agility in the global workplace.
 We offer a practical program where you'll receive applied knowledge while creating connections with professionals from around the world.
 Graduates of this program are fully skilled, work-ready managers and leaders with a global perspective and cultural awareness and an understanding of the ways in which disciplines like accounting and law vary across global markets.

-In the MGM program, you will be given the choice of completing the program through four applied completion options: Global Management Project, Internship Research Project, Graduate Certificate in Project Management, or MGM+MBA International Business Dual Degree.
-All four options emphasize experiential learning – the application of business knowledge to real-word situations.
+In the MGM program, you will be given the choice of completing the program through three applied completion options: Global Management Project, Internship Research Project, or Graduate Certificate in Project Management.
+All three options emphasize experiential learning – the application of business knowledge to real-word situations.
 You will develop a broad range of international business skills while learning to work effectively with individuals from other cultures, regions, and ideologies.
 The applied completion options require you to utilize all the learning and knowledge obtained throughout the program and this will leave you with an intelligent and informed perspective about the world of business.

 Who It's For